kishuqizhou/Qi-Zhou.github.io/_pages/cv.md

 Education
 ======
-* Ph.D.
-Department of Architecture, Graduate School of Engineering, The University of Tokyo, 2021
+* Ph.D. -Department of Architecture, Graduate School of Engineering, The University of Tokyo, 2021
-* M.S.
-School of Energy and Environment, Southeast University, 2016
+* M.S.  -School of Energy and Environment, Southeast University, 2016
-* B.S.
-School of Mechanical Engineering, Tongji University, 2013
+* B.S.  -School of Mechanical Engineering, Tongji University, 2013

 Work experience
 ======